 Extended chords

 Like 7th chords, extended chords are constructed from more than three notes, with any additional notes beyond the basic triad extending beyond the 7th scale degree.
-This means they include notes from an octave higher.
+This means they include notes from the next highest octave.
 Examples include 9th, 11th, and 13th chords.

 What about two-note chords?

 You may have heard guitarists refer to two-note ‘power chords’.
-These are shapes that include the root note and the fifth scale degree only.
+These include the root and fifth scale degree only.
 They are neither major nor minor in quality as they do not contain a third scale degree which would otherwise determine a chord to be major or minor.
-For now, it is helpful to understand that any notes played together are considered harmony (the combination of one or more notes played at the same time) but for the notes to be a chord by definition they must contain at least three different notes.
-However, you may see two-note shapes referred to as ‘partial chords‘.

 How chords are built